Frida Khalo by Toni Frissell, US Vogue 1937 © Toni Frissell, Vogue © Condé Nast

 Miren Arzalluz, director of the Palais Galliera

-Gannit Ankori, curatorial advisor, PhD, Henry and Lois Foster Director and Chief Curator, Rose Art Museum, USA
+Gannit Ankori, Advising Curator, PhD, Henry and Lois Foster Director and Chief Curator, Rose Art Museum, USA

 Palais Galliera, musée de la Mode de la Ville de Paris

 10, Avenue Pierre Ier de Serbie, Paris 16e

 • By Métro : line 9 (stop at Iéna or Alma-Marceau)